Opanasenko-Mykhailo/AnimalAbstractGame/README.md

 - **Food Chains**: Animals have dietary preferences and can consume plants and other animals.
 Predators can hunt herbivores, adding realism to the ecosystem.

-- **Reproduction**: Animals can reproduce, leading to population growth.
-This process depends on the environmental conditions and the availability of partners for reproduction.
+- **Reproduction**: Animals can reproduce, which leads to population growth.
+This process depends on the availability of breeding partners and is random.

 - **Survival and Hunger**: Each animal has a hunger level that decreases over time without food.
 When the hunger level reaches a certain threshold, the animal can die of starvation.